Week 8: Privacy Policies, Incomplete Contracts, and Power

 - Art.
 8: Use of sensitive data is restricted, except where “the data subject has given his [sic] explicit consent to the processing of those data.”

 - Art.
-26: Prohibits export of personal data to non-Euro countries lacking “adequate data protection”, except when “the data subject has given his [sic] consent unambiguously to the proposed transfer” (European Union 1995)
+26: Prohibits export of personal data to non-Euro countries lacking “adequate data protection”, except when “the data subject has given his [sic] consent unambiguously to the proposed transfer” (Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the Protection of Individuals with Regard to the Processing of Personal Data and on the Free Movement of Such Data 1995)

 - Superceded by GDPR in 2018